Association for Real Change

-ARC Association for Real Change is a UK membership organisation, which supports providers of services to people with a learning disability.
+Association for Real Change (ARC)is a UK charity which supports providers of services to people with a learning disability.
+This is done via a range of projects and initiatives.

 History

-Association for Reach Change (known as ARC) was founded in 1976 as the Association of Residential Communities for the Retarded.
-For a brief period of time it looked as if 'mental retardation' would come over from the United States as the new terminology to replace 'mental handicap' which was unpopular.
+Association for Real Change (known as ARC) was founded in 1976 as the Association of Residential Communities for the Retarded.
+For a brief period of time it looked as if 'mental retardation' would come from the United States as the new terminology to replace 'mental handicap' which was unpopular.
 However, that did not happen and the term 'learning disability' was adopted by the Department of Health (after much debate and some disagreement which continues to today because the term 'learning disability' has a different meaning in the education world).
 ARC quickly shortened its name to the Association for Residential Communities and then later to the Association for Residential Care.
 The most recent change reflects the major policy changes in social care in that ARC (which is how it is known) now stands for the Association for Real Change.
 ARC was incorporated as a registered charity in 1982.

-In 1992 the ARC Training Consortium was set up to support members who wanted to increase their own NVQ assessor/verifier capacity and to enable their staff to gain the appropriate NVQs and subsequently the ARC Training Centre.
+In 1992 the ARC Training Consortium was set up to support members who wanted to increase their own assessor/verifier capacity and to enable their staff to gain the appropriate vocational qualifications.
+This is now the ARC Qualifications Centre.

-It is part of the coalition of charities and councils urging the British government to solve the social care crisis and was part of the campaign by the major care provider bodies around the Mental Capacity (Amendment) Bill.
+It is part of the coalition of charities called the Care Provider Alliance urging the British government to solve the social care crisis and was part of the campaign by the major care provider bodies around the Mental Capacity (Amendment) Bill.

 Organisation

+The Association for Real Change (ARC) is a forward thinking national charity supporting its members who are providers of Learning Disability and Autism services, and through a range of projects and services, people with a learning disability, autism, or other additional support needs, and their families.

-ARC is a UK umbrella organisation that is managed by a board of directors; the current chair is Phil Morris, the Chief Executive of Havencare Homes and Support.
-ARC has offices in England, Scotland and Northern Ireland with a Country Director managing each office.
+ARC is a UK umbrella organisation that is managed by a board of directors; the current chair is David Sargent.
+ARC has offices in England, Scotland and Northern Ireland with a Country Director managing each country office.
 James Fletcher is the director for Scotland.
 Leslie-Anne Newton is the director for Northern Ireland.
-Clive Parry is the director for England.
+Samantha Leonard is the director for England.